rust-lang/nomicon/src/atomics/seqcst.md

 ```

 As there are four `SeqCst` operations with a partial order between two pairs in
-them (caused by the sequenced before relation), there are six possible
+them (caused by the sequenced-before relation), there are six possible
 executions of this program:

 - All of `c`’s loads precede `d`’s loads: